WHARTON CENTER’S COVID-19 HEALTH AND SAFETY INFORMATION

 If a ticket holder becomes ill, they may contact the Ticket Office for a refund up to three days prior to the scheduled event.
 Tickets purchased from a third party cannot be refunded by Wharton Center.

 COVID-19 health and safety protocols continue to evolve.
 Please review the event page and Helpful Tips email for your performance date for the most up-to-date information on requirements.

-- A link to each performance’s digital program book will be included in the Helpful Tips email sent two days before your event.
+A link to each performance’s digital program book and event page will be included in the Helpful Tips email sent two days before your event.